TylerLott/Twitter_bot/README.md

 # Twitter_bot
-This is a twitter bot built with the tweepy library
+This is a twitter pipeline to uptake tweets about 2020 election candidates

 It is currently set up to collect data from a twitter about all of the candidates in the 2020 presidential election It is set up to clean the data as it comes in, in order to be stored into a postgreSQL database